 According to the Norwegian energy legislation, a market place arranging transactions in wholesale energy products (e.g. NP - Intraday and Day Ahead markets, Statnett - balancing services) is required to establish and maintain effective arrangements and procedures to identify breaches of the prohibitions of insider trading and market manipulation.
-When the market place reasonably suspects a breach, it shall notify NVE without further delay.
+When the market place reasonably suspects a breach, it shall notify NVE-RME without further delay.
+The requirement is similar to REMIT art.
+15.